 SEAN HANNITY (HOST): Dr. Hotez, let me go to you.
-You've been making it very fascinating, interesting comments.
-I don't -- I'm not a doctor and I will not play one on TV, but you keep hearing about this malaria drug that has shown previously with SARS, which corona one, if you will, a corona-live virus that they've had a lot of success with, chloroquine phosphate, also talk about an Ebola drug that is showing some impact and other drugs that perhaps the president will be talking about tomorrow with the FDA I would assume rapidly moving forward with the process.
+You've been making very fascinating, interesting comments.
+I don't -- I'm not a doctor and I will not play one on TV, but you keep hearing about this malaria drug that has shown previously with SARS, which corona one, if you will, or corona-like virus that they've had a lot of success with, chloroquine phosphate.
+There's also talk about an Ebola drug that is showing some impact and other drugs that perhaps the president will be talking about tomorrow with the FDA, I would assume rapidly moving forward with the process.
 What can you tell us?
 Should we put hope in this?
-Some are saying, it would act almost like a prophylactic, protect people from getting it, or if they have, studies have shown that, in fact, it will reduce the symptoms more quickly and less hospitalization time.
+Some are saying, it would act almost like a prophylactic, protect people from getting it, or if they have it, studies have shown that, in fact, it will reduce the symptoms more quickly and less hospitalization time.

 But there's still a lot we can do right now, and one of them is new antiviral drugs, which the timelines could be a lot quicker.
-And you mentioned chloroquine, there's some promising data coming out of my colleague, (INAUDIBLE) who is out of southern France.
+And you mentioned chloroquine, there's some promising data coming out of my colleague Didier Raoult, who is out of southern France.
 And that could be potentially exciting if it holds up.
-And there's two reasons I'm interested by it.
+And there's two reasons I'm kind of interested by it.
 One, the drug itself can show to inhibit virus replication in the test tube.
-That doesn't mean it works and the person.
+That doesn't mean it works in the person.
 But it also has some anti-inflammatory effects.
 So, those two combined to make it a very intriguing drug, and there are some preliminary data.

 HOTEZ: And even those prophylactics for our first responders.
 So, you're going to see a lot of things coming through, and again, this is -- this is where America is great.

-So I think that's going to be a big part of it, and I think there's a lot of drugs out there on the horizon right now, there's a lot of companies that are out there looking at it and we're going to find something good, we're going to find something that works.
+So I think that's going to be a big part of it, and I think there's a lot of drugs that out there on the horizon right now, there's a lot of companies that are out there looking at it.
+And we're going to find something good, we're going to find something that works.